 Do you soak and dehydrate your nuts and seeds before you eat them?
 If not, you really should be, and here's why: a little thing called phytic acid.

 Phytic acid is the main storage form of phosphorus in many plant tissues, especially the bran portion of grains and seeds.
-It contains the mineral phosphorus tightly bound in a snowflake-like molecule.
-In humans, the phosphorus is not readily available because of this blockage by phytic acid.
+Phytic acid is present in beans, seeds, nuts, and grains—especially in the bran or outer hull portion.
+Seeds and bran are the highest sources of phytates.

 The detrimental health effects of phytic acid have been known for many years.
 As early as 1949 experiments showed that consumption of high phytate cereal grains interfered with bone growth and interrupted vitamin D metabolism.
 High levels of phytic acid in the context of a diet low in calcium and vitamin D resulted in rickets and a severe lack of bone formation.
 It has also been shown that excessive phytic acid consumption decreases vitamin D stores.

-How to Soak And Dehydrate Nuts and Seeds
+How to Soak and Dehydrate Nuts and Seeds

-Soak 4 cups raw pumpkin seeds in warm water with 1 tablespoon sea salt for 7 hours or longer (up to 24 hours).
-Drain and rinse.
-If desired, sprinkle with seasonings such as salt and honey before placing in your dehydrator.
-Dehydrate at 105-150F for 12-24 hours, turning occasionally, until dry and crisp.
+Soak 4 cups of raw pumpkin seeds in warm water with 1 tablespoon of sea salt for 7 hours or longer (up to 24 hours).
+Then drain and rinse the seeds.
+If desired, sprinkle the seeds with seasonings such as salt before placing them in your dehydrator.
+Then dehydrate them at 105-150 degrees Fahrenheit for 12-24 hours, turning the seeds occasionally, until they dry and crisp.

-Soak 4 cups sunflower seeds in warm water with 1 tablespoon sea salt for 7 hours.
-Rinse and dehydrate at 105-150F for 12-24 hours, turning occasionally, until crisp.
+Soak 4 cups of raw sunflower seeds in warm water with 1 tablespoon of sea salt for 7 hours.
+Rinse the seeds and then dehydrate them at 105-150 degrees Fahrenheit for 12-24 hours, turning occasionally, until they are nice and crisp.

 Pecans and Walnuts

-Soak 4 cups pecans or walnuts in warm, filtered water with 1 tablespoon sea salt for 7 hours or longer (up to 24 hours).
-Rinse and place in your dehydrator at 105-150F for 12-24 hours, turning occasionally, until dry and crisp.
+Soak 4 cups of raw pecans or walnuts in warm, water with 1 tablespoon of sea salt for 7 hours or longer (up to 24 hours).
+Rinse the nuts and place in your dehydrator and dehydrate them at 105-150 degrees Fahrenheit for 12-24 hours, turning occasionally, until they are dry and crisp.